An It\^o Formula for rough partial differential equations and some applications: Parabolic equations with free terms: proof of Theorem

 \item[ \emph{Step 3: Stability }.]
 We can now repeat the argument of Step 3 with \emph{any} sequence $\B(n)$ of geometric, differential rough drivers (not necessarily defined as canonical lifts).
-This will imply the convergence of a subsequence $u(n_k)\rightharpoonup u$ in $\H^{\alpha ',2}_B$.
-From the uniqueness part, there can be at most one such limit $u,$ and therefore every subsequence of $u(n) $ converges to $u.$ This implies the weak convergence of the full sequence, in $\H^{\alpha ',2}_{B},$ for any $\alpha '<\alpha ,$ and the claimed continuity \ref{cont_1}.
+This will imply the convergence of a subsequence $u(n_k)\rightharpoonup u$, in the sense of \eqref{weak} and \eqref{stab:1}.
+From the uniqueness part, there can be at most one such limit $u,$ and therefore every subsequence of $u(n) $ converges to $u.$ This implies the convergence of the full sequence, and the claimed continuity \ref{cont_1}.

 To show \ref{cont_2}, note that if $u$ and $v$ are $L^2$-energy solutions of

 where $u^0,v^0 \in L^2,$ and $f,g\in L^2(H^{-1}),$ then $w:=u-v$ solves the problem